krussll/howtoplaysport/_posts/lawn-bowls-dress-code.md

 first_paragraph: "Bowls is a game of tradition, and much like other traditional sports there is a dress code and an expectation of what you need to wear.
 However, the days of 'below the knee' skirts and blazer and ties in heatwaves are over.
 Lets take a look at what the modern dress code is for bowls."
 ---

 Over the past decade or so the rules around dress code has changed dramatically.
-This change goes hand-in-hand with some of the other changes in the soport to make it more accessible.
+This change goes hand-in-hand with some of the other changes in the sport to make it more accessible.

 Bowls has pushed hard to appeal to a younger audience, this can be seeing the move to colourful bowls, and a relaxation of dress code.

-I see this change week-in, week-out when I play club bowls, and it is especially noticeable when I see bowlers out practicing..
+I see this change week-in, week-out when I play club bowls, and it is especially noticeable when I see bowlers out practising.

 So what is the latest guidelines for lawn bowls apparel?
 Lets take a look.